SatinWukerORIG/SatinWukerORIG/README.md

 ### Hi there! 👋
 I am Satin Wuker, the founder of the Rickroll programming language; <br>
-an amateur dev who devotes himself to compiler & interpreter development, and web scrapers. <br>
+a student & dev who devotes himself to compiler & interpreter development, and web scrapers. <br>
 🔎 Currently learning deep learning, mainly CNN, RNN, LSTM, and Transformer! <br>
 🛠️ Still tuning parameters of the cancer classification model... <br>
 🚀 Goals: